-Local Asset Justification Heritage Assets Maps for Schedule 2 Reference 3 Levinge'sCharityCottages,1&TwitchellLane, Age: Pre 1600.
+Local Heritage Assets Maps for Schedule 2 Reference Asset Justification 3 Levinge's Charity Cottages, 1 & 2 Twitchell Lane, Sheepy Magna Age: Pre 1600.
 Cruck frame form of building virtually finished by this date.
-Sheepy Magna Rarity: The only example of cruck frame cottages and only charity cottages in the area.
-Group Value: Originally 3 but now a pair of charity cottages administered by the Thomas Levinge's Charity trustees Evidential Value : Auction catalogue/plan of 150 acres & other tenements 9/9/1811.
+Rarity: The only example of cruck frame cottages and only charity cottages in the area.
+Group Value: Originally 3 but now a pair of charity cottages administered by the Thomas Levinge's Charity trustees Evidential Value:Auction catalogue/plan of 150 acres &amp; other tenements 9/9/1811.
 Lot 6 "3 cottages with gardens in the village of Great Sheepy".
 DE1621/87/1 Leicestershire county record office 1815 Enclosure map of Great Sheepy (National Archives MPL1/47).
-1838 - Report of the Commissioners for Charity: "Leavinge's Charity (see attachment) Charities Ledger of payments/receipts 1895-1950 & 1951-2005 & Charities minute book 1897- 1957, on loan to Sheepy Local History Society.
+1838 - Report of the Commissioners for Charity: "Leavinge's Charity (see attachment) Charities Ledger of payments/receipts 1895-1950 &amp; 1951-2005 &amp; Charities minute book 1897- 1957, on loan to Sheepy Local History Society.
 Historic Association: Until they were acquired by the parish, they were owned by the various Lords of the Manor of Great Sheepy.
-Thomas Levinge, in whose name they are "held" built and occupied Sheepy Hall in the early 18 th century (demolished 1955) and was a great benefactor to the village including the donation of several silver vessels to All Saints Church, which still exist today and are stamped with his crest.
+Thomas Levinge, in whose name they are "held" built and occupied Sheepy Hall in the early 18th century (demolished 1955) and was a great benefactor to the village including the donation of several silver vessels to All Saints Church, which still exist today and are stamped with his crest.
 Trustees of the charity have included Rectors of the parish and members of the 2 gentry families in the village, the Lowes and the Hanmers.
-Landmark status & Social & Communal Value: Because of their rarity and charity status, they are fondly regarded.
+Landmark status &amp; Social &amp; Communal Value: Because of their rarity and charity status, they are fondly regarded.
 Current long-term residents have a collective memory of past tenants and the conditions they lived in.
-History of Asset: Due to the style of building, it is believed that the cottages date back to $14^{th}/15^{th}$ centuries and would have been one storey only.
+History of Asset: Due to the style of building, it is believed that the cottages date back to 14th/15th centuries and would have been one storey only.
 Originally owned by the Lord of the Manor of Great